Whatt logo

 Select your language

-Diversity can be a driver for change or awareness.
-I came to this conclusion thanks to my experience with the project of DoucheFLUX, a Brussels-based non-profit organisation that fights homelessness.
-From the end of 2013, I became actively involved in the launch of their service, first as a fundraiser and, until today, as an ambassador for their work.
-I became more aware than before of social issues such as homelessness and precarity.
-Gradually I came to realise that I too could make a contribution to solving these problems.
+Diversity can be a driving force for change or awareness.
+I came to this conclusion thanks to my experience with the project of DoucheFLUX, a non-profit organisation serving homeless people in Brussels.
+From the end of 2013, I was actively involved in the launch of their services.
+Until 2018, I was co-responsible for raising the funds needed for the purchase and renovation of the building as well as for its operating costs.Through DoucheFLUX, I became more aware of the major social challenges of poverty and deprivation.
+I realised that there is a link between housing and human well-being.

-The fact that the housing situation of a growing number of people in the Brussels region is blatantly inadequate is solely due to the insufficient supply of housing that responds to the needs of the inhabitants.
-The demand is well known, the requirements are clearly defined.
-It is only a matter of creating the supply.
-Due to conflicts of interest, a single company, individual or public body is not up to the task.
-However, a cooperative of individuals and companies with a common goal as a binding force would be capable of this mission.
-I became completely convinced of this after taking a postgraduate course in cooperative entrepreneurship at the KU Leuven.
-I am very specifically interested in the mixed cooperative.
-The dissertation* I wrote for the postgraduate training was on the social impact that this type of real estate cooperative can generate.
+The fact that the housing situation of a growing number of families in the Brussels region is frankly inadequate is largely due to the insufficient supply of affordable, liveable and accessible rental housing.
+Because we are all aware of the needs, all that is required is to create the supply.
+No single company, individual or government agency can possibly take on this task alone.
+However, a partnership of individuals and organisations with a common goal as a binding force could achieve this mission.
+I became convinced of this after completing a postgraduate course in Cooperative Entrepreneurship at KU Leuven in 2019.
+Since then, I have been dreaming of setting up a mixed real estate cooperative.
+The thesis* I wrote for the postgraduate programme was about the social impact that this type of cooperative society could generate.

-I am aware that this is an innovative approach to the real estate market and that the idea needs some time to mature.
-The trilingual website www.whatt.eu offers the possibility to form a network of people and organisations willing to think about this issue.
-I look forward to receiving a lot of feedback!
+Involving the general public in the development of rental property is unusual.
+The idea needs some time to mature.
+The trilingual website www.whatt.eu offers the opportunity to form a network of people and organisations who are willing to reflect on this and take action.
+I look forward to receiving many responses!

 *Would you like a copy of this dissertation in pdf format?
 Send an e-mail to This email address is being protected from spambots.
 You need JavaScript enabled to view it. to get it, specifying the language (Dutch or French) in which you want to read the document.